 Dosing Control

-You’ll see a row of lights called Dose Level, which shows the puck’s height.
-If the tamping is right, you’ll see a smiley face on the display.
-If the dose is too high, the machine will automatically dose less coffee the next time your grind.
+If the dose is too high, the machine automatically doses less coffee the next time you grind.
 If it’s too low, the machine will ask you to grind more coffee and tamp again.

 Espresso Quality